Harivansh-coder/My-views/README.md

-Make This Ur Page To Learn Things That You don't know.
+Make This Your Page To Learn Things That You don't know.

-<h2 style = "color:Blue;">Share Your Ideas Here.</h2>
+<h2>Share Your Ideas Here</h2>

+Commit Changes and Pull Requests